-Well, you fonna feel worse than that before you feel better.
+Well, you gonna feel worse than that before you feel be er.

--Spit it out, man.
+Spit it out, man.

 (Whispering) They did it!
-You all said they wouldn't, but they did.
-And the Mayor can't do a thing about it.
-LA PREMIER (To SWEET JUSTICE) Can't do a thing about what?
+You all said they wouldn't, he the Mayor can't do a thing about it.

-SWEET JUSTICE The Navy, that's who.
-This place is over!
+LA PREMIER (TO SWEET JUSTICE) Can't do a thing about what?
+SWEET JUSTICE This place is over!
+The Navy, that's who.
+COBALT BLUE Oh Lord.
 LA PREMIER You know what you're talking about?

-KNOCKOUL
+KNOCK OUT